Dr Tom BichardPsychologist

 I began as a counsellor around 10 years ago working with people at risk of suicide.
 I have since worked in the NHS, private and charity sectors.

-As a Counselling Psychologist I am trained in multiple approaches and work integratively.
-Counselling Psychology is a field which has a humanistic value base at its core - it does not assume a superiority of one way of thinking, feeling or knowing; it does not actively seek to convince or categorise.
+My training was in psychodynamic, cognitive-behavioural (CBT) and person-centred approaches to counselling and psychotherapy.
+Counselling Psychology is a field which has a humanistic value base at its core.
+It does not assume a superiority of one way of thinking, feeling or knowing.
+It does not actively seek to convince or categorise.
+This means that I adopt an open-minded stance - I do not wish to put you in a box.

 I have also worked within a Dynamic Interpersonal Therapy model, which considers core ways of responding and reacting to significant others, facilitating new or pre-existing ways to relate.